 Ind AS -21 AS - 11 1.
 Forward exchange contracts and other similar financial instruments are excluded from the scope of this standard.
 2. Factors for determining the functional currency of an entity is same as the indicators in existing AS 11 to determine the non-integral foreign operations.
 There is no substantive differences in respect of the accounting procedure.
+There are two aspects - integral foreign operations and non-integral foreign operations for accounting.
 3. There is an option to recognise the exchange differences arising on translation of any long-term monetary items from foreign currency to functional currency and it is permitted.
 Accumulated exchange differences are to be transferred to P& L Account in a appropriate way.